 A roof is arguably one of the most important aspects of your home, and that means it has to be built and repaired with care.
 It should also always be constructed out of quality materials to ensure longevity and reliability.
-Roofs stand up to quite a bit of wear and tear over the course of their lifetime, so what they’re made out of is endlessly important.
-Below, learn about all the best roofing material options so that you’re informed on how to keep your own roof in tip-top condition at all times.
+Roofs stand up to quite a bit of wear and tear over the course of their lifetime, so what they’re constructed with is endlessly important.
+Below, learn about all the best roofing material options so that you’ll be better informed on how to keep your own roof in tip-top condition at all times.

 1. Composite Shingle Roofing